- 1 HIERARCHY OF CONTROL

 Prohibition: round in shape, red edging with the diagonal crossbar on a white background, the symbol within the circle to be black denoting a safety sign that indicates that certain behavior is prohibited.
 The red part shall be 35%.

-Warning: the triangle shapes with black border and symbol within the yellow area denoting a safety sign that gives warning of a hazard.
+Warning: the triangle shapes with a black border and symbol within the yellow area denoting a safety sign that gives a warning of a hazard.
 The yellow part shall be 50%.